-3.5 GUTTERS AND DOWNSPOUTS
+3.4 GUTTERS AND DOWNSPOUTS

 Roof runoff is collected and channeled into the downspouts by aluminum gutters fastened to the rafter tails.
 The gutters and downspouts are properly installed and are performing their intended function.
 Gutters should be cleaned regularly to prevent clogging and overflow.
-The downspouts are properly installed and are functioning as intended.